 Operating revenue streams are relatively diverse compared with peers, although CWRU is primarily dependent on student-related charges to fund operations.
 In fiscal 2021, gross tuition and student fees represented 46% of total revenue.
-The university receives a concentration of National Institutes of Health funding; we understand that management has focused on remaining competitive for federal grants and is exploring efforts to bolster foundation and industry awards.
+The next largest component of revenue is research.
+While the university receives a concentration of National Institutes of Health funding; we understand that management has focused on remaining competitive for federal grants and is exploring efforts to bolster foundation and industry awards.
 In our opinion, management is positioned to adjust its research enterprise, which should remain a significant focus and revenue diversifier.